 The best SSDs for gaming continue to expand in terms of capacity, and as prices tumble, there's a convincing argument to be made that a traditional HDD is no longer required for most modern, consumer-level PC builds.
-In fact, a number of prebuilt gaming PC manufacturers are eschewing platter drives entirely and only including single SSDs, both as a way to mitigate dreaded loading times in PC games and productivity, and to push down the overall cost of their builds (as compared to including both SSD and HDD alternatives).
-Furthermore, SATA SSDs are continuing to yield market share to NVMe alternatives, with a report from DigiTimes suggesting that NVMe SSD sales will equal SATA SSDs sales in 2019.
+In fact, a number of prebuilt gaming PC manufacturers are eschewing platter drives entirely and only including single SSDs, both as a way to mitigate loading times in PC games and productivity, and to push down the overall cost of their builds (as compared to including both SSD and HDD simultaneously).
+Furthermore, SATA SSDs are continuing to yield market share to the best NVMe SSDs, with a report from DigiTimes suggesting that NVMe SSD sales will equal SATA SSDs sales in 2019.

 All that may seem to lead to a fairly obvious conclusion for gamers: the time has come to abandon HDDs and properly embrace the solid state future.
-But the reality isn't so clean cut, for a number of reasons.
+But the reality isn't so clear cut, for a number of reasons.
 Here's the breakdown of areas where HDDs make the most sense, as well as reasons to use an SSD.

 The growing size of games